SupremeCommanderMaps/SurvivalVersus/README.md

 * Dropped Final Rush UI and dependence on the FinalRushPro3 mod
 * Improved the wording of all option titles and descriptions
 * The Player Air restriction option now applies to all game modes
+* Many improvements to the structure of the code

 ## Installation